 - 1. You have read and understand all warnings on page 2. - 2.
-You are using new and full propane cylinder (use of a used cylinder can lead to reduced performance or equipment failure). - 3.
-You have inspected your regulator, hose and burner assembly and verified there are no leaks or physical damage. - 4.
+You are using a new and full propane cylinder (use of a used cylinder can lead to reduced performance or equipment failure). - 3.
+You have inspected your regulator, hose, and torch assembly and verified there are no leaks or physical damage. - 4.
 You are outdoors in a well ventilated area that is free and clear of any flammable matter. - 5.
 You have completed the assembly of the equipment correctly. - 6.
-You have 'Direct Fire' type crack sealant such as GemSeal, SealMaster, Durafill, Craftco or Maxwell. - 7.
+You have 'Direct Fire' type crack sealant such as GemSeal, SealMaster, Durafill, Craftco, or Maxwell. - 7.
 There is absolutely NO water in or around the kettle. - 8.
-You are wearing Protective Eyewear. - 9.
+You are wearing protective eyewear. - 9.
 You are wearing heat and fire resistant protective gloves. - 10.
 You are wearing heat and fire resistant protective clothing which covers all exposed skin.

-Part 1 - How to Load and Light your Melter
+Part 1 - Loading and Lighting your Melter